 Do you use your IPhone to read your books???
 Dis you know you can?
 Its a FREE app of course...

-screen shot [source
+screen shot [source]

 Check Apple's site to read more about it.
 Its called iBooks.
 You can download books from the iBook store, all of the newest selling books.
+Or download the new KINDLE app for FREE and read anywhere.
+Have access to thousands of books anywhere you go.
+WOW!!

 You can buy any book from Amazon.com